 As an engaged and active participant in this program, you will have the opportunity to develop:

-- Knowledge about Irish culture from two courses of your choice including: diversity and politics, pop culture, literature, communication and international marketing
+- Knowledge about Irish culture from two courses of your choice including: professional writing, pop culture, literature, communication and international marketing

 - Appreciation for traditional Irish culture, literature and pop culture